Sixth Social Networking Workshop at COMSNETS

-The goal of this workshop is to facilitate cross-disciplinary discussionsof relevance to social networking, involving novel ideas and applications, andexperimental results.
-This workshop provides an opportunity to compare and contrast the ethological approach to social behaviour in human with web-based evidence of social interaction, perceptual learning, information granulation, the behaviour of humans and affinities between web-based social networks.
-This workshop welcomes contributions from researchers working on the followingtopics of interest, including, but not limited to:
+The goal of this workshop is to facilitate cross-disciplinary discussions of relevance to social networking.
+Submissions should contain novel ideas and applications, and must be evaluated experimentally.
+This workshop provides an opportunity to compare and contrast human behaviour as known through sociology with Web-based evidence of social interactions.
+We welcome contributions from researchers working on the following topics of interest, including, but not limited to:

 - Automatic discovery and analysis of Web-based social networks